hung-phan/generator-rails-angular-require/README.md

 Answer 'Yes' to all 'Overwrite' actions.
 Then config the 'config/database.yml' if you use different database than sqlite3.

+### Update development config
+Update `config.assets.digest = false` in `config/environments/development.rb` to enable compilation on the fly so that any asset file changes are detected by the Rails Server

 ## Assets compile

 Compile your assets before deploying to production server